 Can Other Disorders Mimic PSSM?

-Is PSSM Expensive to Treat?
+Is PSSM Expensive to Manage?

 Work diligently with your veterinarian to determine a care plan for your horse.
 Understanding the therapeutic requirements can put into perspective how much out-of-pocket expense you will incur.